eneuey/startup/README.md

 NOTES FROM SIMON SERVICE:
 By studying the code for the simon service I have learned how to manipulate the DOM using data obtained through a fetch command, like what is done in the scores.js file.
 By studying the index.js file I now also have a better idea of how all the parts come together to make a functional web service.

+NOTES FROM SIMON DB:
+From doing this assignment I have learned how to set envirnment variables on my computer and in my production environment.
+By studing the code I also learned how to interact with a mongo data base through the node package.
+I was suprised by how simple it looked! :)

 Elevator Pitch: